fnasimbd/powershell-scripts/build-deploy/README.md

 Description

-Increases the major or minor version (as specified by user) in *AssemblyInfo.cs"
+Increases the major or minor version (as specified by user) in *AssemblyInfo.cs*.

 Notes
 - *tricky case:* updating 1.99.0.0 gives 1.100.0.0 (not 2.0.0.0 or anything else.)